Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: RESULTS

 \subsection{Planner Evaluation in Field Deployments}

-Results for the real-world deployments are reported in Table~\ref{tab:deployment-results}, showing the Planner outperformed the baseline in $2$ out of $3$ deployments.
+Results for the real-world deployments are reported in Table~\ref{tab:deployment-results}.
+These show that the Planner outperformed the baseline in $2$ out of $3$ deployments.
 For MOGli, as in simulation, the Planner leads to a reduction in the mean duration of approximately $30$ minutes on average; the minimum and maximum durations across all transects are also reduced.
-The Planner yields a reduction in the transect length that is statistically significant at the 5\% level ($p=0.041$ and rank-biserial $r=0.376$ under the nonparametric Mann-Whitney U test with $20$ samples for STG and $21$ for the Planner).
+The Planner yields a reduction in the path length that is statistically significant at the 5\% level ($p=0.041$ and rank-biserial $r=0.376$ under the nonparametric Mann-Whitney U test with $20$ samples for STG and $21$ for the Planner).
 However, given the number of transects recorded (see Table~\ref{tab:deployment-stats}), statistical significance was not obtained for other deployments and metrics.
 These field results should be treated as corroborating evidence alongside the larger-scale simulation study rather than as standalone proof of generality.

-The Planner also performed better than the baseline for \Esw{} North in all metrics.
-For \Esw{} South, the mean values for the metrics were slightly worse, while the minimum / maximum ranges still matched or improved over STG.
-The advantage of the Planner in \Esw{} North is more substantial than that of STG in \Esw{} South.
+The Planner also performed better than STG for \Esw{} North in all metrics.
+For \Esw{} South, the mean values were slightly worse, while the minimum / maximum ranges still matched or improved over STG.

 In Figure~\ref{fig:action_frequencies}, we analyse the frequency of the actions taken by the Planner in the three deployments.
-While the STG action ($\alpha=0$) is the most selected overall, the Planner chooses to steer frequently.
-In the \Esw{} region, which is characterised by stronger tidal currents, the distribution of chosen actions is wider and flatter, and even the most extreme actions are still chosen $15\%$ of the time in \Esw{} North.
-Given this, the Planner could have benefitted from an even wider set of allowed actions in \Esw{} North.
+While the STG action ($\alpha=0$) is the most selected overall, the Planner often chooses to steer relative to the goal.
+In the \Esw{} region, characterised by stronger tidal currents, the distribution of chosen actions is wider and flatter, and even the most extreme actions are still chosen $15\%$ of the time in \Esw{} North.
+The strong tidal currents in the \Esw{} region also resulted in surfacings outside of the safety polygon.
+27 such surfacings (20.3\%) occurred for \Esw{} North and 4 (2.9\%) for \Esw{} South.

-Regarding the alignment between simulation and real-world results, for MOGli, the duration and number of dives are mostly aligned, while the transect lengths are noticeably shorter in simulation.
-This is consistent with the distance underestimation observed in the simulator evaluation.